Spring Garden Revival

 Seasonal Planting Calendar & Weather Coordination for Hull’s New England Climate

-Hull’s primary planting window is spring (April–May), when soils are workable but not waterlogged.
-Monitor late frosts using the National Weather Service Boston/Norton or Albany forecasts.
-Fall (September–early October) is ideal for perennial establishment, provided planting occurs at least six weeks before the first hard freeze.
-Summer planting (mid-July–August) is discouraged except for container-grown plants, which require intensive watering.
-Nor’easters and freeze-thaw cycles present unique challenges in Hull, necessitating flexible scheduling and weather monitoring for optimal plant survival.
+Hull’s primary planting season is spring (April–May), when soils are workable but not waterlogged.
+Monitor late frosts using the National Weather Service Boston/Norton or Albany offices.
+Fall (September–early October) is ideal for perennial establishment, but avoid planting less than six weeks before the first hard freeze.
+Summer planting (mid-July–August) is discouraged except for container plants with intensive watering.
+Be mindful of Nor’easters and freeze-thaw cycles, which can impact soil structure and plant survival.
+Weather coordination ensures optimal establishment and resilience.

 Water Management Guidelines & Irrigation Coordination with Hull Water Department